la1k/flyby/README.md

 The database can also be fetched to a named file using `flyby-satnogs-fetcher [FILENAME]`, and can then be added to flyby using `flyby-transponder-dbutil -a [FILENAME]`.

-The database util `flyby-transponder-dbutil` also has support for various options like silent mode and overriding user prompting for whether differing entries should be overwritten.
+The transponder database utility `flyby-transponder-dbutil` also has support for various options like silent mode and overriding user prompting for whether differing entries should be overwritten.
 These options can be reviewed using `flyby-transponder-dbutil --help`.
-These utils can be used to write cronjobs for updating the transponder database, like the following:
+This can be used to write cronjobs for updating the transponder database, like the following:

 ```
 tempfile=$(mktemp)